 With multiple shapes and styles available, it can be challenging to choose the perfect chafing dish for your foodservice operation.
 View this guide for an easy breakdown of chafer shapes and types, cover styles, sizes, heating specifications, and finishes.
-And be sure to check out our Choice Chafer FAQ's blog to learn more about our most popular styles.

 Round: Another popular chafing dish shape, a round chafer is commonly used for side dishes, sauces, and desserts.
 A half-round chafer is used for appetizers and sides.